An Anatomie in Four Quarters

-to see, define, contain, name and value them.
-The magnificent anatomy of Wales Millennium Centre is itself dissected as the audience walk to different viewing positions throughout the piece, examining what it means to open up and to be opened.
+Set to an original score featuring live strings, percussion and voice, An Anatomie in Four Quarters is a thrilling performance in which the magnificent anatomy of The Lowry’s Lyric theatre is itself dissected.
+As an audience of just 200 people walk to different viewing positions throughout the theatre to experience the piece, examining what it means to open up and be opened.

 "[An Anatomie in Four Quarters] presents big ideas more tantalising than it's beguilingly various components."
 Sunday Times ****